Hello, and welcome!

 • Create space for reflection, thought and examination of the possibilities.

-• Keep learning and expanding your comfort zone.
+• Keep learning and expanding your "known" zone.

 • Keep what works and let go of the things holding you back.